Frequently Asked Questions

 All these factors are used when determining my prices for psychological assessments.

 Yes.
-I reserve a limited number of sliding scale spots at $125 for a 45-minute session.
+I reserve a limited number of reduced rate spots at $140 for a 45-minute session.
 I don't require any proof of income.
-The sliding scale rate does not apply to Single Session therapy.
 If you cannot afford this, openpathcollective.org is a great website where you can find a local mental health professional that offers reduced therapy rates ranging from $40-$70.

 For psychological assessments, I split the cost into three payments (see Rates & Insurance).
 I also structure the costs as a flat fee package, so that you do not pay any additional cost if I happen to spend more time than anticipated on your assessment.